Kevin Nancekivell

-Kevin Nancekivell (born 22 October 1971) is a former semi-professional footballer who is currently a first team coach at Plymouth Argyle.
+Kevin Nancekivell (born 22 October 1971) is an English football manager and former player, who is the First Team Coach of EFL Championship club Plymouth Argyle.

-As a player, he was an attacking midfielder.
-He mainly competed at a semi-professional level, spending most of his career at Tiverton Town, although he did have a short stint as a pro at Argyle.
+As a player, Nancekivell was an attacking midfielder.
+He mainly competed at a semi-professional level, spending most of his career at Tiverton Town, although he did have a short stint as a professional at Argyle.